-The ARC Centre of Excellence for Children and Families over the Life Course (the Life Course Centre) is a national research centre uniquely positioned to tackle the intergenerational transmission of deep and persistent disadvantage in Australian families, and to lead the international effort on this important issue.
+The Australian Research Council (ARC) Centre of Excellence for Children and Families over the Life Course (the Life Course Centre) is a national research centre investigating the ways in which deep and persistent disadvantage endures within families and across generations.

 We generate evidence-based research to develop new knowledge, technology and practices to benefit those living in, or at risk of, disadvantage.
 Bringing together a multi-disciplinary network of researchers and partners throughout Australia and internationally with a shared focus on addressing entrenched disadvantage, the Centre aims to:

 - Identify the drivers of deep and persistent disadvantage

 - Develop and trial new solutions in policy and practice

 - Build capacity across academic, government and non-government organisations

 - Develop data and technical infrastructure and innovation

 - Destigmatise disadvantage